freedomofpress/securedrop/docs/admin.rst

 Now you can add new logins for the journalists at your news organization who will be checking the system for submissions.
-Make sure the journalist is physically in the same room as you when you do this, as they will have to create a password and scan a barcode for their two-factor authentication.
+Make sure the journalist is physically in the same room as you when you do this, as they will have to scan a barcode for their two-factor authentication.
 Since you’re logged in, this is the screen you should see now: